DanRuta/CMD-Chart/README.md

 For now, the only type of chart supported are histograms, as this is what I was working with when I got distracted.

 In the future, I may add other types.
-Pull requests are open, if someone would like a particular type supported, and I don't get the time to get around to it.
+Open an issue if you'd like another particular type supported.
+If I don't find the time to get around to it, pull requests are always open.

 ## Documentation